Serving as an Efficient and Effective Steward of Public Resources

 At the agency level, NIH sets research priorities by managing a dynamic balance among existing and emerging public health needs, scientific opportunities, budgetary considerations, and the range of science in its portfolio.
 At the institute level, priorities are outlined within the NIMH Strategic Plan for Research.
 At NIMH, a balanced portfolio starts with excellent science that includes diverse subject matter (basic, translational, and applied sciences), diverse timeframes (research with potential impact in the short-, medium-, and long-terms), diverse study populations, and a diverse workforce.
 NIMH research priorities are also informed by strategic planning.
-Strategic planning at NIMH is comprehensive, responsive, and adaptive to the often serendipitous nature of biomedical scientific progress.
+Strategic planning at NIMH is comprehensive, responsive, and adaptive to the often serendipitous nature of scientific progress.
 Planning also includes input from a variety of stakeholders, including NIMH leadership and staff, the National Advisory Mental Health Council, as well as federal and private partners, both domestic and global.

 Monitoring and Measuring Programs